- We guide first home buyers step by step through the entire loan process

 - How much deposit will you need?

-The minimum deposit most lenders require for a first home buyer is 5% of the purchase price of the property you are buying.
-If you are able to save more than 5% deposit, you will have more choice with which loans you can apply for and may be able to get a lower interest rate on your loan because there is less risk to the lender.
+The maximum amount most lenders are prepared to offer for an owner occupied home is 95% Loan to Value Ration (LVR).
+This means your total loan amount, including all fees, cannot be more than 95% of the value of the property.
+If you are able to save a larger deposit, you will have more choice with which loans you can apply for and you will be able to get a lower interest rate on your loan because there is less risk to the lender.

 - Getting a home loan pre-approval